 - Get pop-up notifications for iTunes track changes, new email, a...

 - Forces windows to go full screen when you click the green orb b...

 - Count down the seconds to any event right on your dashboard.

 - Shows your IP address.

-- Displays your available IP addresses in the menu bar.
+- Displays your current IP address in the menu bar and to notify ...